Master of Disability and Inclusion Studies

 Studying the Master of Disability and Inclusion Studies (MDInS) you'll gain a stronger understanding of social life and the differences between us, and challenge current approaches used in the education sector and beyond.

-The programmes takes on an interdisciplinary approach which draws from education, psychology and social science.
+The programmes take on an interdisciplinary approach which draws from education, psychology and social science.

 As a graduate, you'll demonstrate a comprehensive understanding of concepts, issues and debates in the area of Disability Studies, particularly in your own research.
 Thinking critically and creatively, you will evaluate current issues, research and advanced scholarship in the field of Disability Studies and work proactively to develop professional relationships with others in the field.